Candida Martinelli's Italophile Site

 Gondolas

-The typically Venetian boat, the gondola, has varied little over the centuries.
+The typically Venetian boat, the gondola, made of lacquered wood, has varied little over the centuries.
 They are used everyday in Venice to transport not just tourists.

-There are gondola traghetti (overcrossing) routes along the Grand Canal that cost you .50cents.
-They are indicated on good maps of Venice.
+There are gondola traghetti, boats that cross over the Grand Canal at various points, that cost you a Euro or so.
+They are indicated on good maps of Venice and by signs and street names, such as Calle del tragehetto.

 For a very, very long time, an earlier wooden version of the Rialto Bridge was the only bridge across the Grand Canal.
-The gondolas carry people with their shopping, briefcases, school bags... from one side to the other, all day long.
+So the gondola traghetto would carry people with their shopping, briefcases, school bags... from one side to the other, all day long.

 Here is a gondolier using an age-old technique to cast off from a wall so as to make the tight turn up ahead.